jasonzgao/accountability-partner/instructions/implementation-plan.md

 - Setup idle time detection
 - Implement tracking service activation/deactivation

+**Execution Summary**: Enhanced the activity monitoring service with improved window title tracking and browser URL detection using AppleScript.
+Implemented the AppleScriptManager to extract detailed information from browser tabs and application windows.
+Added proper timer management and RunLoop integration to ensure monitoring continues even when the app is idle.
+Improved logging with os.log for better debugging.
+Updated Info.plist and entitlements to include necessary permissions for AppleScript automation.
+Created robust state management for tracking service activation and deactivation. **DONE**

 ### Step 7: Browser Integration
 - Implement browser tab detection for Safari
 - Add Chrome/Firefox support if possible
 - Create URL parsing and storage
 - Implement website categorization rules

+**Execution Summary**: Implemented a dedicated BrowserIntegrationService to handle browser-specific functionality.
+Added support for multiple browsers including Safari, Chrome, Firefox, Edge, Opera, and Brave.
+Enhanced the AppleScriptManager to extract URLs and tab information from different browsers.
+Created a sophisticated URL categorization system that considers both built-in rules and user-defined categorizations from the database.
+Updated the MacOSActivityMonitor to use the browser integration service for better tracking of web activities.
+Extended the entitlements file with the necessary Apple Events permissions for browser communication. **DONE**

 ### Step 8: Activity Categorization
 - Implement default categorization rules